mutaihillary/africatalking/README.md

 # africatalking
-An application that consumes any Africastalking APIs:  SMS, USSD and VOICE
+An application that consumes Africastalking APIs:  SMS, USSD and VOICE